MOD Woodbridge: Reactivation

 In 2001, the Ministry of Defence announced that £100 million would be invested in the Woodbridge site in order to accommodate British Army personnel.
 Due to budgetary constraints and commitments to Operation Telic (the UK's contribution to the Iraq War), the start of work at Woodbridge was delayed until January 2004.

 On 1 September 2006, the former Woodbridge site was split up and the two parts renamed as Woodbridge Airfield and Rock Barracks.

-Around 500 army personnel are based at Woodbridge.

 Airfield

 Woodbridge Airfield is used by Army Air Corps helicopters for training exercises.
 During August 2016, the airfield was used for testing the Airbus A400M Atlas.

-Planned closure
+Cancelled closure

 In November 2016, the Ministry of Defence announced that MOD Woodbridge would close by 2027.
 However, in February 2019, following detailed assessment work, the Ministry of Defence concluded the retention of MOD Woodbridge supports the military requirement of the Army, and its closure was cancelled.

 Based units

 The following units are based at Rock Barracks.